Clock Monte Carlo methods

-Various efficient update schemes have been designed, including the celebrated cluster and worm algorithms \cite{Swendsen_1987,Wolff_1989,Prokofev_2001}, and the Event-Chain (EC) irreversible method \cite{Bernard_2009,Michel_2014}.
-Several techniques are also available in reducing the computational complexity but for specific algorithms and systems, as for the cluster algorithm for long-range/quantum spin systems \cite{Luijten_1995, Fukui_2008, Flores_2017, Deng_2002} and recently for the EC algorithm for long-range soft-sphere systems \cite{Kapfer_2016}.
+Enormous efforts have been devoted to circumventing the two limitations.
+Various efficient update schemes have been designed, including the celebrated cluster and worm algorithms \cite{Swendsen_1987,Wolff_1989,Prokofev_2001}, and the event-chain (EC) irreversible method \cite{Bernard_2009,Michel_2014}.
+Several techniques are also available in reducing the computational complexity for specific algorithms and systems.
+An ``early-rejection" scheme was mentioned in the textbook~\cite{Frenkel_1996}, which is nevertheless of O$(N)$ complexity.
+Making use of the particular feature that each bond is treated independently in the cluster-update scheme~\cite{Edwards_1988}, Luijten and Bl\"ote~\cite{Luijten_1995} applied an efficient sampling procedure to place occupied bonds, instead of visiting each bond sequentially and throwing a random number to decide its status.
+The Luijten-Bl\"ote cluster algorithm has O(1) complexity~\cite{Luijten_1995, Fukui_2008, Flores_2017}, and has been generalized to quantum systems~\cite{Deng_2002}.
+Recently, an EC algorithm was proposed for long-range soft-sphere systems \cite{Kapfer_2016}.

-In this Letter, we propose a general ``clock" technique for constant-time sampling.
-We shall explain how it draws on the factorized Metropolis filter \cite{Michel_2014} to sample the successive steps of the chain.
-As the factorized filter allows for an \emph{independent} treatment of each interaction term, it suffices to sample only one \emph{rejecting} term to decide the rejection of a proposed move (Fig.~\ref{fig:Clock}).
-Besides being simple and powerful, the clock technique is general for various update schemes.
-We formulate the clock factorized Metropolis (FMet) algorithm, and discuss its applications in the EC and cluster methods.
-Further, by grouping the interaction terms into boxes of tunable sizes, we obtain a variant of clock FMet algorithm for efficiency optimization; the limiting case of a single box recovers the Metropolis method.
-We classify the system into three types of strict, marginal and sub-extensivity, and show that an {\em overall} acceleration can be achieved up to O($N$) for the strict extensivity and O($N^\kappa$) (1$>\! \kappa \! \geq$0) for the other two.
-This is supported by simulations of long-range O($n$)-spin models in a wide parameter regime.
+In this Rapid Communication, we propose a general ``clock" MC method, which has a constant-time sampling and can be applied to various update schemes.
+The core ingredient is the factorized Metropolis filter proposed in Ref.~\cite{Michel_2014}.
+In particular, an algorithm of O(1) computational complexity is formulated in the framework of the local and most general update scheme, which we call the clock factorized Metropolis (FMet) algorithm.
+By grouping the interaction terms into boxes of tunable sizes, we further obtain a variant of the clock FMet algorithm for efficiency optimization.
+The limiting case of a single box recovers the Metropolis method, directly illustrating the generality of the clock FMet algorithm.
+We also discuss how the clock technique acts as a common ground for existing exact complexity reduction methods and present in particular its implementation in the EC update scheme.